rgc99/irrigation_unlimited/README.md

 ### Service `adjust_time`

 Adjust the run times.
 Calling this service will override any previous adjustment i.e. it will *not* make adjustments on adjustments.
 For example, if the scheduled duration is 30 minutes calling percent: 150 will make it 45 minutes then calling percent 200 will make it 60 minutes.
 Must have one and only one of `actual`, `percentage`, `increase`, `descrease` or `reset`.
 When a sequence is specified each zone's duration will be auto adjusted as a proportion of the original sequence.

+A schedule anchored to a start time will alter the completion time.
+Likewise a schedule anchored to a finish time will change the commencement time.
+In this situation ensure there is enough time in the current day for the schedule to complete or it will be deferred to the following day.

 #### Tip